Abenezer-Baheru/Fraud_Detection_ML_Model_in_E-commerce_and_Credit_Card_Transactions/README.md

    The unit tests will verify the functionality of the functions in the `creditcard_EDA_and_Preprocessing.py` script.

+## Building and Deploying the Fraud Detection Model

+1. **Model Building**:
+   - Use scripts and notebooks provided in the `notebooks/models/` directory for model building and evaluation.
+   - Train models such as Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, Multi-Layer Perceptron (MLP), CNN, RNN, and LSTM.

+2. **Model Explainability**:
+   - Use SHAP and LIME for model interpretability, ensuring transparency and trust in model predictions.

+3. **Model Deployment**:
+   - Use the `api_fraud_detection/` directory to deploy the model using Flask and Docker.
+   - Follow the instructions in `serve_model.py`, `Dockerfile`, and `requirements.txt` for deployment.

+4. **Running the Flask Application**:
+    ```bash
+    cd api_fraud_detection
+    python serve_model.py
+    ```

+5. **Building and Running Docker Container**:
+    ```bash
+    cd api_fraud_detection
+    docker build -t fraud-detection-model .
+    docker run -p 5000:5000 fraud-detection-model
+    ```

 ## Project Components

 ### Data Analysis and Preprocessing